I am never averse to organised trips to interesting places with small groups of no more than 10 people.

 …though it was actually currently having engine repairs done.

-We ended the visit there dancing to a live band and an old mechanical accordion player as our host looked on, smiling and drawing slowly on his cigar.
+We ended the visit there dancing to a live band and an old mechanical accordion player as our host looked on, smiling and drawing slowly on his cigar as we danced.

 As John Barrymore said: